PimentoFr/ggj-2022/README.md

 ![Logo](Assets/Sprites/background/titrev2.png)

 # About

 This game was developped during the Global Game Jam 2022.
-This event was between 20th January to 30th January.
+This event started on the 20th of January and lasted until the 30th of January.

-The game was make with Unity framework.
+The game *Don't Burn Out, burn everything" was make with Unity framework.

 # Speech

 You play as *Bob*, a young employee in a company where profitability is paramount.
 But between *8am and 6pm*, Bob is bored and his stress increases during the day.

-In order not to explode, Bob gives free rein to his dark side: *boB*, who likes to play pranks on his customers and co-workers.
+In order not to explode, Bob gives free rein to his chaotic side: *boB*, who likes to play pranks on his customers and co-workers.

 But beware ! boB must not get caught!